 These interactions will need to return in some shape or form.

-Most employees have been solely existing on Zoom meetings, video conference calls and Slack.
+One of the biggest office trends post-COVID-19 is that employees have been solely existing on Zoom meetings, video conference calls, and Slack.
 But there is a lack of collective energy that can only be recreated and harnessed into ultimate productivity when we’re all in the same space.
 Continuing daily, weekly, or monthly check-ins should still take place even when employees return to the office.
 These may no longer be hour-long meetings, but rather quick, socially distanced updates where everyone on your team can share their wins and struggles.

-Social interactions need to be fostered, so the space must be intentional and thought out to ensure these interactins can still happen.
+Social interactions need to be fostered, so the space must be intentional and thought out to ensure these interactions can still happen.

 Every successful business needs to bring brainpower together to create new ideas and produce great work.
 While Zoom meetings have allowed us to practice social distancing during the pandemic, when we head back to the office we’ll need modern office furniture to help us do the same.

-Conference tables are being reconfigured with new, modular designs to accommodate the need to spread out in a room.
+Conference tables are being reconfigured as an office trend post-COVID-19 with new, modular designs to accommodate the need to spread out in a room.
 For example, modern nesting tables can be moved within any space to accommodate social distancing while allowing for ergonomic functions, including height adjustability and tilting.
 Choosing conference tables or training tables that are uniquely designed with something like an individually-sized flower petal shape allows for quick space reconfiguration from training rows to round huddle groups.
 They also work in differently-sized spaces.

 Capture your team’s ideas on an optional built-in whiteboard surface for scheduled and impromptu brainstorming sessions, snap or upload ideas to your computer, and then clean and sanitize for the next group.
 Voila!
 Done.